sahithyandev/s3/src/content/docs/artificial-intelligence/03-performance-measure.md

 next: true
 ---

 A measure of the effectiveness of the agent function.
+Evaluates how successful the agent’s behavior is.

 ## Consequentialism

-Evaluation based on the consequences of an agent's behaviors.
+Evaluation based only on the consequences of an agent's behaviors.
+Only outcomes are evaluated and not the actions.